diego-escalante/tidbyt-tracker/README.md

 4. The Tracker pushes the image to Tidbyt servers.
 5. Tidbyt in turn displays the image on the user's Tidbyt device.

+This process is due to the fact that the Tidbyt itself does not store data, and because running an RPi on my local network felt more fun of a project, and also cheaper than paying monthly for hosting and data storage.

 # Features
 * Displays a rolling-year worth's of daily habit tracking.
 * Allows the user to mark a day as SUCCESS, FAILURE, or SKIPPED in the case no action is needed that day (e.g. rest days for exercise habit tracking).